 The salon’s tables are immaculately set with fine white linen tablecloths and cups and saucers in the department store’s famous “St. James” pattern.
 The white and “eau de nil” jade blue pattern features golden embellishments depicting scenes of the nearby St. James park during the 18th century.
-This design, called “chinoiserie,” was very popular throughout England during the Georgian era.
+This design, called “chinoiserie,” was popular in England during the Georgian-era.

-Next up was the savory course, a tiered tray of exquisite savories, including a savory eclair filled with smoked salmon cream; crab salad and cucumber served on multigrain bread; a creamy egg custard called “Eggs Drumkilbo” served in an eggshell with lobster (a favorite of the Queen’s); beetroot and ginger cheesecake and a sweet pea and coconut panna cotta served on a savory oatcake, which had a wonderful flavor of spring peas and a light aftertaste of coconut.
+The savory course came with a tiered tray of exquisite savories, including an eclair filled with smoked salmon cream; crab salad and cucumber served on multigrain bread; a creamy egg custard called “Eggs Drumkilbo” served in a hollowed out eggshell topped with lobster (a favorite of the Queen’s); beetroot and ginger cheesecake and a sweet pea and coconut panna cotta on a savory oatcake, which had a wonderful sweet pea flavor and a light aftertaste of coconut.

-The High Tea was served with two different savory scones and accompanying spreads, including one with spring onions and chives, served with a sweet and savory grape mustard jelly and a goat cheese and a smoked salmon scone that was served with whipped butter and fresh dill.
+The High Tea was served with two different savory scones and accompanying savory spreads, including a spring onion and chive scone, served with grape mustard jelly and a goat’s cheese and smoked salmon scone served with whipped dill-infused butter.

-Both of the afternoon teas included a plate of five different tea sandwiches, including a “rare breed hen’s” egg salad with English watercress; smoked salmon with tartare mayonnaise; cucumber with mint cream cheese; Norfolk cured ham with English mustard and the salon’s specialty, a coronation chicken sandwich with mango chutney, golden raisins and coriander.
+The tea sandwiches included a “rare breed hen’s” egg salad with English watercress; smoked salmon with tartare mayonnaise; cucumber with mint cream cheese; Norfolk cured ham with English mustard and the salon’s specialty, coronation chicken with mango chutney, golden raisins and coriander.

 A selection of five miniature desserts was served with the traditional afternoon tea, including a lemon tartlet, chocolate torte, white chocolate truffle, red velvet cake with cream cheese buttercream and a choux puff filled with rose flavored pastry cream, topped with an edible rose petal.
 The desserts were beautiful, arranged on the plate to look like a bouquet of spring flowers.

-The scones were served last, freshly baked right out of the oven, one plain scone and one with sultanas, which I ate the “Devonshire way,” topped with clotted cream first, followed by strawberry jam.
-I enjoyed the plain scone topped with the salon’s homemade lemon curd and clotted cream.
-The combination of the buttery scone, tart lemon curd and velvety clotted cream was heavenly, especially paired with the last pot of strawberry infused green tea.
+The scones were served last, freshly baked right out of the oven, one plain scone and one with sultanas, which I topped with clotted cream and Fortnum’s house made strawberry jam.

 Click to enlarge photos: